23rd FAI World Hang Gliding Class 1 Championship

 In Class 1, the scores of the three best-ranked pilots of each national team are added up to create each nation’s task score.

-In Class 5, the scores of the three best-ranked pilots of each national team are added up to create each nation’s task score.
+In Class 5, the scores of the two best-ranked pilots of each national team are added up to create each nation’s task score.

 For Class 1, they will be set at: